 Language: English, Swedish, German, French, Italian and Portuguese

-Target group: BA student at the Department of Design
+Target group: BA students in the Department of Design

-The acceptance to the MEDes programme concerns both BA and MA studies.
-The students do not have to apply again in the MA level.
-However, the student is not allowed to start the MA studies until the BA degree is completed.
+Acceptance to the MEDes exchange programme concerns both BA and MA studies.
+Accepted students do not need to apply again for the MEDes MA Studies.
+However, the student is required to complete the BA degree first before commencing the MA studies.

-Quotas and restrictions: Annually 2-6 Bachelor’s student from the Department of Design are selected to the programme.
+Quotas and restrictions: Annually 2-6 bachelor’s students from the Department of Design are selected for the MEDes exchange programme.

-Prerequisites: Please see application procedure and quotas and restrictions.
+Prerequisites: Please see application procedure, quotas and restrictions.

 Content and structure of the minor

-The Master of European Design (MEDes) is a study programme offered by a network of seven leading European design schools.
-MEDes in Finland is a minor studies programme for the students of the Department of Design that spans over the whole study time.
+The Master of European Design (MEDes) is a study programme offered by a network of seven leading design schools in Europe.
+MEDes in Finland is a minor studies programme for the students of the Department of Design that spans over the entire study time (BA+MA).

-During the five years of studies, MEDes student lives and studies in three different schools and countries.
+During the five years of studies (BA+MA), a MEDes student lives and studies in three different schools and countries.
 In the first and second year, students study at their home institution.
-The third year of Bachelor’s studies is the first exchange year abroad, which results in a Bachelor’s thesis prepared at the partner institution, and in close contact with the examiners for the Bachelor’s degree at the home institution.
-The second year abroad is the first year of the Master’s degree.
-After the two years abroad, the students return to their home institution in the fifth year to reflect upon and to synthesise the diverse experiences and to work on their final Master’s project and/or thesis.
-One of the MEDes program’s rules is that the studies must end in the same university they started.
+The third year of Bachelor’s studies is the first exchange year abroad, which result in a Bachelor’s thesis prepared at the partner institution, and in close contact with the examiners for the Bachelor’s thesis at the home institution.
+The second exchange year abroad is the first year of the Master’s studies.
+After the two years abroad, the students return to their home institution in the fifth year, to reflect upon and to synthesise the diverse experiences, and to work on their final Master’s Thesis.
+One of the MEDes programme’s rules is that the studies must end in the same university where the studies commenced.

-MEDes offers to its students means to gain insight into different design approaches, ability to adapt to various systems whilst remaining critical and testing own thoughts and methods in these multifaceted working environments.
-Spending altogether two years abroad during the Bachelor’s studies and Master’s studies and studying in three different educational systems helps to build confidence, language competencies are extended and professional and social skills are improved.
+MEDes offers to its students means to gain insight into different design approaches, ability to adapt to various systems whilst remaining critical and testing one’s own thoughts, mindset and methods in multifaceted working environments.
+Spending altogether two years abroad during both the Bachelor’s studies and Master’s studies whilst studying in three different educational systems helps to build confidence, curiosity and extended language competencies, including developing professional and social competence.

-Important part of the MEDes activities is the network itself.
-MEDes students, professors, coordinators and alumni gather together once a year for an annual workshop in one of the participating schools.
-MEDes gives students both professional and social network which carries over the study years.
+An important part of the MEDes initiative and activities involves the network itself.
+MEDes students, professors, coordinators and alumni get together once a year for an annual workshop in one of the participating schools.
+MEDes provides students both a professional and social network which develops over the study years.

 Structure of the minor

-In Aalto university MEDes programme is available as an extended minor.
+In Aalto University the MEDes programme is available as an extended minor.
 This means that the extent of the minor is 60 ECTS in both Bachelor’s and Master’s degree, 120 ECTS in total.
-In Bachelor’s degree the MEDes studies are placed as minor studies and elective studies (total max.
-40 ECTS) and also in student’s major studies (20 ECTS) according to student’s PSP (Personal Study Plan).
-In Master’s degree MEDes studies are placed as elective studies (30 ECTS) and in advanced major studies (the rest 30 ECTS) according to student’s PSP.
+In the Bachelor’s degree the MEDes studies are considered as minor studies and elective studies (total max.
+40 ECTS) and also in student’s major studies (20 ECTS) according to the student’s PSP (Personal Study Plan).
+In the Master’s degree MEDes studies are again considered as elective studies (30 ECTS) and in advanced major studies (the remaining 30 ECTS) according to the student’s PSP.

-During their stay abroad, the students follow the curriculum of the particular partner universities.
-Students will follow a learning agreement which is based on the personal study planning discussions, and approved by both of the institutions.
+During their stay abroad, students follow the curriculum of the particular partner universities.
+Students will follow a learning agreement, which is based on the personal study planning discussions and is approved by the corresponding institutions.

-MEDes – Master of European Design; 60 ECTS in bachelor’s studies and 60 ECTS in master’s studies at one of the following partner universities
+MEDes – Master of European Design; 60 ECTS in Bachelor’s studies at one of the following partner universities and 60 ECTS in Master’s studies at another partner university of this list.

 - GSA The Glasgow School of Art, Department of Product Design, Glasgow, UK